Experience the Difference.

 The firm continues to grow.
 In 2008 the firm had 44 attorneys, growing to 50 in 2011 and 56 by 2013.
 During this growth the firm expanded geographically opening offices in Tulsa, Oklahoma and Omaha, Nebraska in 2011.
 In 2011, MVP attorneys were practicing in seven states: Kansas, Missouri, Illinois, Iowa, Nebraska, Oklahoma and Arkansas.

 MVP continues looking to the future.
-In 2019, the firm continues their expansion with the opening of offices in Springfield, Illinois and West Des Moines, Iowa.
+In 2019, the firm continued their expansion with the opening of offices in Springfield, Illinois and West Des Moines, Iowa.